javix70/personal_obsidian/100_niufoods/03_projects/pof/requests/0002_truncamiento_pof.md

 monto medios de pago: no
 total cuenta: si
 total rendido: no
-diferencia a pagar: si,
+diferencia a pagar: no,

 Vuelto, no.
-propina, no
+propina, si

 ### Index de ventas
 ![[Pasted image 20230707154224.png]]